menandmice/micetro_docs/guides/implementation/external_auth.rst

 2. Select the applicable user from the list.
 If the desired user is not shown, the user must be added to the application.
 Refer to :ref:`acl-users`.

-3. When the *Properties* dialog box display, move to the **Authentication** field, click the drop-down list, and select the applicable authentication method.
+3. When the *Properties* dialog box displays, move to the **Authentication** field, click the drop-down list, and select the applicable authentication method.
 (If Men&Mice Central is not running on a Windows machine, only the Micetro authentication method displays.)

 4. Click :guilabel:`OK`.